relaycorp/letro-cloud/README.md

 # Server-side components for Relaycorp's Letro implementation

-This repository manages the cloud resources for the server-side components used by Relaycorp's Letro implementation.
+This repository manages the cloud resources for [Letro server](https://docs.relaycorp.tech/letro-server/) and its backing services in production.

 ## Manually-managed resources